 Cambodia Landmine Museum

-After Angkor Wat, the Landmine Museum is the most popular attraction in Cambodia.
-The key highlight of the museum is its four galleries with a vast assortment of deactivated arms that not only throw light on the landmine curse in the country but also the consequences of wars.
+The Landmine Museum is one of the most popular attractions in Cambodia, after Angkor Wat.
+The key highlight of the museum is its 4 galleries with a vast assortment of deactivated arms that not only throw light on the landmine curse in the country but also the consequences of wars.